unni-krishnan-95/copy/_posts/2016-12-29-vulnhub-kioptrix1.md

   -c open N connections. (use range 40-50 if u dont know)
 ```

 Since the VM's Apache Version is 1.3.20, I will select __0x6b__ as our __target__.
-You can see a list of the target coes from the exploit's usageoutput, but I redacted here to save some space.
+You can see a list of the targets from the exploit's usage output, but I redacted it here to save some space.

 Now that we know our target version, the IP, and HTTP Port - let's go ahead and run the exploit!